ALMiG-Kompressoren-GmbH/tailcloakify-email/README.md

 | footerDataprotectionUrl  | The localized enabled alternative to env: TAILCLOAKIFY_FOOTER_DATAPROTECTION_URL   |
 | showSocialProvidersOnRegister | The localized enabled alternative to env: TAILCLOAKIFY_SHOW_SOCIAL_PROVIDERS_ON_REGISTER |

-**_Note_**: Unlike the Login theme, the Email theme does not include a feature for adding localized variables.
-Therefore, the email environment variables in the above section denoted with the prefix `_EMAIL_` can only be configured as arguments in a Dockerfile, or Docker Compose yml configuration.
+**_Note_**: Unlike the Login theme, the Email theme does not include a feature for adding localized variables directly from the Keycloak admin console.
+Therefore, the email environment variables in the above section denoted with the prefix `TAILCLOAKIFY_EMAIL_` can only be configured as arguments in a Dockerfile, or Docker Compose yml configuration.
 These runtime docker environment variables will override the build time environment variables set in the `vite.config.ts` file under `esbuild` options.
 This means, you can either set these variables in your Docker configs or in the `vite.config.ts` file.